The 2008 South Bass Island Kayak Rendezvous will be

 You are completely responsible for yourself.
 Some paddlers will be

-happy just hanging out or staying near shore, near the campground, and some may
+happy just hanging out on land or staying near shore, near the campground, and some may

-advanced runs.
+decide to do more.
 There are no safety paddlers, or guides.
-You are 100% responsible
+You are 100%

-for yourself.
-Know your limits, don't push yourself or endanger other
+responsible for yourself.
+Know your limits, don't push yourself or

-paddlers by joining on side trips that exceed your level or comfort zone.
+endanger other paddlers by joining on trips that exceed your level or comfort

 Paddling options